electro2560/BetterKits/README.md

 - Place a chest and fill it with the content of the kit you wish to create.
 - While looking at the chest within 4 blocks without any other block between you and the chest, use "/kitcreate (KitName)".
 - You can make more kits by placing a new chest and repeating the previous instructions.
 - WARNING: do not remove the chests you made for the kits!
 Those are used to read the kits items content!
-You also have to be sure they're are inaccesible to players, or they may steal from those chests!
+You also have to be sure they are inaccesible to players, or players may steal from them!

 #####Further details
 Kits are stored into chests in the world so NBT data is preserved and kits can be modified easily.